isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 On the same day and at the same time, entrance examinations were held at sanatoriums in Aomori, Miyagi, Gunma, Tokyo, Shizuoka, Okayama, Kagawa, Kumamoto, and Kagoshima.

-Ryuji and I left our rooms an hour early to make the 8:30 exam start time.
+Ryuji and I left our rooms an hour early to make the 8:30 a.m. exam start time.

 The Hoshizuka branch of Oaira Junior High School was located on the west side of the school, across the valley and about a 15-minute walk from the general patient area.

 As we walked through the cedar grove, the frost columns made a crunching sound under our feet.

 Normally, we would talk to each other on the way to and from school, but today we were silent.
-Just before entering the classroom, I called to Ryuji.
+Just before entering the classroom, I called out to Ryuji.

 "Let's do our best."